papinifrancesco/Alfresco/miscellaneous/JMX_Jconsole.md

 Reference:
 https://support.hyland.com/r/Alfresco/Alfresco-Content-Services/25.2/Alfresco-Content-Services/Configure/Overview/Using-JMX-Client-to-Change-Settings-Dynamically

 My considerations below.

-JMX console access for reading is a good idea : we can a lot of parameters and their values.
+JMX console access for reading is a good idea : we can have a look at lot of parameters and their values.

-About wrinting stuff...
+About writing stuff...
 DANGER!

-We have almost no syntax nor GUI based checks here... a bad value can be directly written in the DB and you'll notice it probably only at the next restart of ACS...
+We have almost no syntax nor GUI based checks here... a bad value can be directly written in the DB and you'll notice it probably only at the next restart of ACS... (meaning: ACS won't start)

 In any case, let's see what has to be done to connect through a SSH tunnel (having it working without a tunnel is very unlikely).